jkangzhang/garbage-sorting-assistant/README.md

 For individuals, some may believe disposing waste is effortless because they just need to pack it up and then throw it into a waste bin.
 At the city level, however, it is not exaggerating to say that it is almost a war every day to cope with those waste.
 And the situation will be even worse in the future, according to the World Bank’s new What a Waste 2.0:  [A Global Snapshot of Solid Waste Management to 2050 report](https://openknowledge.worldbank.org/handle/10986/30317)

-However, for the better part of the country, many countries are still disposing waste with traditional ways such as incinerating, compost and landfill.
+However, for the better part of the century, many countries are still disposing waste with traditional ways such as incinerating, compost and landfill.
 These methods are all inefficient and pose a great burden to cities.

 ![Many cities are inundated with waste](assets/landfill1.jpg)